kopperud/Pesto.jl/docs/src/analysis/extended.md

 η = optimize_eta(λ, µ, primates)
 ```

 The units of $\eta$ are number of rate shift events per lineage per time.
-The product of the tree length times $\eta$ will give us the number of expected rate changes under the prior:
+The product of the tree length (the sum of all branch lengths) times $\eta$ will give us the number of expected rate shifts under the prior:
 ```@example extended
 sum(primates.branch_lengths) * η
 ```